-Afterthoughts: a large part of the grandeur of this ride is the views you get of the coast and ocean on the southern loop-both from Highway 101 and from high up on Carpenterville Rd.
+Afterthoughts: a large part of the beauty of this ride is the views you get of the coast and ocean on the southern loop—from Highway 101, from high up on Carpenterville Rd., and from Cape View Rd.
 The Oregon coast, like any other stretch of northwestern coastline, is given to fog.
 For the full effect, try to ride on a day with clear skies.
-It’s safer too — fog is drippy and hard on traction.